Cable TV interference to public safety radio

 We first checked the voter sites nearest the complaints including the line levels at the main repeater/voter.
 If voter levels are incorrect, the voter can see this receiver as having poor SNR and always pick other receivers.
 The remote voter receiver levels at the central voter were acceptable.

 There was no apparent problem intrinsic to the voter site that seemed the likely culprit using the spectrum analyzer, or just listening with carrier squelch.
 There was over 5 dB of desense, but that is not at all uncommon for an urban VHF receiver.
-Radio checks with a one-watt portable from the complaint locations, placing a dictation recorder near a receiver in my vehicle tuned to the repeater output.
-The dispatcher and my recorder heard full-quieting audio, even as I moved around.
+Radio checks with a one-watt portable from the complaint locations, placing a dictation recorder near a receiver tuned to the repeater output.
+The dispatcher and recorder heard full-quieting audio, even as I moved around.

 But this was on a non-raining day, so we decided to wait for the next rainstorm.
 And, we told dispatch to call us on any time they noticed this issue.
 On a light rain day, the problem recurred.
 I still did not hear anything discernible in the repeater receiver, nor see anything with the spectrum analyzer on the receiver antenna.
 The desense test now noted a time-varying 10-20 dB of desense.
 That’s enough for the user to notice certainly.
 I noticed something interesting about the time-varying desense pattern.
 It was not wildly varying, but rather it would spend several seconds at one level, then several seconds at another level.
 This was consistent with the VSB analog TV signal behavior.